-It’s not difficult to become annoyed and lose your patience with somebody when they appear to be nonsensical – which can surely occur in the event that they have dementia or Alzheimer’s or in the event that they are simply being plain obstinate.
+It’s not difficult to become annoyed and lose your patience with somebody when they appear to be nonsensical – which can surely occur in the event that they have dementia or are an Alzheimer’s patient or in the event that they are simply being plain obstinate.

 One thing you can do is to attempt to discuss it – if conceivable.
-And remember, if your senior loved one is suffering from dementia or Alzheimer’s – that you must keep your sentences short and very much to the point.
+And remember, if your senior loved one is suffering from dementia or Alzheimer’s, then you must keep your sentences short and very much to the point.

 In the event that you can comprehend WHY they are declining you might have the option to bargain with them.

-For instance, let’s say your senior parent tells you that they don’t like showering because it makes them cold.
-You can then get to work on installing an overhead heat lamp in the shower or over the bathtub.
+For instance, let’s say your senior parent tells you that they don’t like to take a daily shower because it makes them cold.
+You can then get to work on installing a small heater in the form of an overhead lamp in the shower or over the bathtub.

 Another example may be if they insist that they have already showered / bathed.
 You can begin using a calendar where they mark off that they have taken a shower.